Key Country Facts

 Banjul, Coco Beach

-The capital of Gambia is Banjul.
-There are approximately 2,009,648 people living here.
+Country Information: The capital of Gambia is Banjul.
+There are approximately 2 million people living here.
 The official language of Gambia is English.
 The majority of Gambians practice Islam.
 The time zone is 4 hours ahead of EST. Major exports of Gambia are peanut products, fish, cotton, and palm kernels.

 When visiting, check out the Four Wheel Drive Adventure a tour popular for tourists to get to know the country’s schools, villages, and distilleries.
 Also of interest is the Abuko Nature Reserve home to monkeys, crocodiles, and 300 species of birds just to name a few.
 For those who want to take home souvenirs of their journey, Albert Market is known for its traditional crafts, cloths, and jewelry.